juankost/taxGPT-database/README.md

 ```

 Note, we provide the cloudbuild.yaml cloud-init.yaml, and container.yaml scripts to automated the deployment of the system to a Google VM.
+However, you might need to adapt the scripts by specifying the appropriate variables (e.g. PROJECT ID, ...)

 ## Future Work